 Please take your time to read my comprehensive Koh Samui guide so you can find out everything about the island’s history, culture, and atmosphere 👓

-Koh Samui is a magic mix of past, present, and hoped-for future, from top-class restaurants in luxury spa resorts through packed, rowdy bars and beaches to isolated villages and tiny bays offering seclusion and serenity along with a genuine welcome from local people 🧐 Its beauty may be compromised in places, but in others, it’s still intact and hopefully always will be.
+Koh Samui is a magic mix of past, present, and hoped-for future, from top-class restaurants in luxury spa resorts through packed, rowdy bars and beaches to isolated villages and tiny bays offering seclusion and serenity along with a genuine welcome from local people 🧐 Its beauty may be compromised in places.
+However, in others, it’s still intact and will always be.

 Chaweng and Lamai beaches are party central, with endless, noisy nightlife spurred on by alcohol and loud music, but they’re only two sandy strands on an island with a very long coastline.
-This Koh Samui guide will point you towards the best places of interest on the island 📜 On the northwest tip is secluded Laem Yai, with equally un-crowded Mae Nam and quiet Choeng Mon on the northern coast.
-The interior of the island is lovely, boasting lakes, rivers, waterfalls, lush jungles, and lots of wildlife.
+This Koh Samui guide will point you toward the best places of interest on the island 📜 On the northwest tip is secluded Laem Yai, with equally un-crowded Mae Nam and quiet Choeng Mon on the northern coast.
+The island's interior is lovely, boasting lakes, rivers, waterfalls, lush jungles, and wildlife.

-For those looking to stay, a variety of homes from condos to villas are found in the quieter areas as well as close to the two main beaches.
-The coastal ring-road makes getting around relatively straightforward, and property prices at present represent good value for money 🎓 Regular ferries connect the island with the mainland.
+For those looking to stay, a variety of homes, from condos to villas, are found in the quieter areas and close to the two main beaches.
+The coastal ring road makes getting around relatively straightforward, and property prices represent good value for money 🎓 Regular ferries connect the island with the mainland.

-Over 62,000 people live on the island, with the vast majority involved in its tourist industry serving 1.5 million visitors a year 👓.
-The development of the island along with a massive increase in its population over the last 50 years runs parallel to its development as a tourist hub.
+Over 62,000 people live on the island, with the vast majority involved in its tourist industry, serving 1.5 million visitors a year 👓.
+The island's development and a massive increase in its population over the last 50 years run parallel to its development as a tourist hub.

-No comprehensive Koh Samui guide would be complete without talking about the history of Koh Samui 🧐 From the 5th century until 1970, Koh Samui was a remote, agricultural outpost in the Gulf of Thailand supporting an isolated, independent community of farmers, fishermen, and their families.
-Little communication with the outside world took place and there were no roads, with cross-island journeys involving treks through the central region’s mountainous jungles.
+No comprehensive Koh Samui guide would be complete without talking about the history of Koh Samui.
+From the 5th century until 1970, Koh Samui was a remote agricultural outpost in the Gulf of Thailand supporting an isolated, independent community of farmers, fishermen, and their families 🧐 There was little communication with the outside world and no roads, with cross-island journeys involving treks through the central region’s mountainous jungles.
 Coconuts and rubber were the only sources of income until the islanders’ world changed with the arrival of the first backpackers.

-The word spread fast, with the island quickly becoming the hippy destination of a lifetime, and the seal was set on the island’s future as a holiday paradise for strangers from unfamiliar cultures.
+The word spread fast, with the island quickly becoming the hippy destination of a lifetime.
+The seal was set on the island’s future as a holiday paradise for strangers from unfamiliar cultures.
 Economic success followed fast, but so did changes to the traditional environment and the ancient culture of the island peoples 🎓 With the change came a conflict between the islanders, incomers from the mainland cashing in on tourism, and foreigners from far-off lands.

 Nowadays, anything goes, but part of the island’s unique heritage is gone forever, replaced by economic success and hordes of temporary visitors.
 Even so, Koh Samui in the off-season is still a tropical paradise 💯

-Koh Samui is the third-largest island of Thailand and the second most popular after Phuket.
-It first appeared on Chinese maps in 1687 named Pulo Cornamand has been inhabited for 1500 years.
+Koh Samui is the third-largest island in Thailand and the second most popular after Phuket.
+It first appeared on Chinese maps in 1687 and was named Pulo Cornamand has been inhabited for 1500 years.

-If you want to know more about the island’s dining scene, our Koh Samui guide has all bases covered.
+Our Koh Samui guide covers all bases if you want to know more about the island’s dining scene.
 Southern Thai food is unique to the region and gives exciting alternatives to the cuisine of the rest of the country 🧐.
-It’s a gastronomy of contrasts, with influences and flavors from many sources including India, Malaysia, Indonesia, and the Middle East.
-Islamic dishes are common, with marinated chicken, saffron rice, and the well-known massaman curries all popular staples.
+It’s the gastronomy of contrasts, with influences and flavors from many sources, including India, Malaysia, Indonesia, and the Middle East.
+Islamic dishes are expected, with marinated chicken, saffron rice, and the famous massaman curries, all popular staples.

-Koh Samui’s airport is the most convenient port of arrival on the island and was built as a private facility by low-cost carrier Bangkok Airways 🧐 The airline offers flights from Bangkok, Phuket, and Chiang Mai on a regular basis, and Thai Airways flies to Bangkok, Kuala Lumpur, and Penang.
+Koh Samui’s airport is the most convenient port of arrival on the island and was built as a private facility by low-cost carrier Bangkok Airways 🧐 The airline offers regular flights from Krung Thep Maha Nakhon (Bangkok), Phuket, Chiang Mai, and Thai Airways flies to Bangkok, Kuala Lumpur, and Penang.

-Ground transportation to Chaweng and other beach destinations is by minibus, licensed taxi, or hotel shuttle.
-Travel to and around the island’s coastal resorts by ferry or boat is an attractive option 📎, with ferries from Surat Thani on the mainland taking under two hours.
+Ground transportation to Chaweng and other beach destinations is by minibus, licensed taxi, or hotel shuttle 📎 Traveling to and around the island’s coastal resorts by ferry or boat is an attractive option, with ferries from Surat Thani on the mainland taking under two hours.

-Getting around the island by taxi involves negotiating a fare, as drivers have a strange reluctance to use their meters even although they are licensed to provide a public taxi service 👓 Half the quoted amount is as good as it gets.
+Getting around the island by taxi involves negotiating a fare, as drivers are reluctant to use their meters even though they are licensed to provide a public taxi service 👓 Half the quoted amount is as good as it gets.

 The converted pick-up truck songthaews run around the beaches and resort areas and across the island’s interior, and for longer journeys, the price should also be subject to negotiation.
 Motorcycles and bicycles can be purchased or rented, and self-drive gives the best access to anywhere on the island 💯

-Tropical islands display tropical weather patterns, and Koh Samui is no exception with its tropical monsoon climate classification.
-Warm to hot and humid for much of the year 🧐, Koh Samui is actually drier than Phuket and Southern Thailand in general.
+Tropical islands display tropical weather patterns, and Koh Samui is no exception with its low monsoon climate classification.
+Warm to hot and humid for much of the year 🧐, Koh Samui is drier than Phuket and Southern Thailand.